 “I – 2” Heavy Industrial District

-SECTION 2: ZONING DISTRICT MAP: The boundaries of the zoning districts are shown on the map and/or sections thereof attached hereto and made a part of this Ordinance, which map is designated as the “Zoning Map,” City of Udall, Kansas.
+SECTION 2: ZONING DISTRICT MAP: The boundaries of the zoning districts are shown on the map and/or sections thereof attached hereto and made a part of this Ordinance, which map is designated as the “Zoning Map,” City of Solomon, Kansas.
 The Zoning Map and all the notations, references, and other information shown thereon are a part of this Ordinance and have the same force and effect as if said map and all the notations, references, and other information shown thereon were all fully set forth or described herein.
-Copies of the Zoning Map are properly attested and are on file with the City Clerk of Udall, Kansas.
+Copies of the Zoning Map are properly attested and are on file with the City Clerk of Solomon, Kansas.

 SECTION 3: ANNEXATION RULE: All territory which may hereafter be annexed to the city shall be annexed as “R – 1” Single-Family Dwelling District until or unless otherwise established by ordinance.